By: CS2103T-F10-2 Since: Feb 2020 Licence: MIT

 Test case:

-Expected: No change in displayed internship details.
+sort c/Expected: No change in displayed internship details.
 Internship application list sorted by company (case insensitive).
 Sort order displayed in footer. -

 Test case: